trostalski/fhan/README.md

 client.get("Observation", search_params={"code":"8310-5"}, count=20)
 ```

+## Authentication

+For servers that require authentication:

+Copy `.env.example` to `.env`.
+Fill in your authentication details in the .env file.
+Currently, Fhan supports a limited set of authentication methods.
+Contributions to expand authentication support are welcome!

 ## Other Tools

-- Use [Fhir-Views](https://fhir-views.vercel.app/) to inspect FHIR Bundles-
+- Use [Fhir-Views](https://fhir-views.vercel.app/) to inspect FHIR Bundles.